linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 11 Properties and Pricing of Financial Assets.md

 (which is usually the case with high inflation), real returns may be drastically harder to predict than nominal returns.

-# Complexity
+### Complexity

 Some financial assets are complex in the sense that they are actually combinations of two or more simpler assets.
 To find the true value of such an asset, one must break it down into its component parts and price each separately.
 The sum of those prices is the value of the complex asset.
 A good example of a complex asset is the callable bond, that is, a bond whose issuer is entitled to repay the debt prior to the maturity date.
-When investors buy such a bond, they in effect buy a bond and sell to the issuer an option that allows the issuer to redeem the bond at a set price prior to the issue's scheduled maturity.
-Therefore, the correct or true price of a callable bond is equal to the price of a similar noncallable bond less the value of the issuer's right to retire the bond early.
+When investors buy such a bond, they in effect buy a bond and sell to the issuer an option that allows the issuer to redeem the bond early.

 A complex asset can be viewed as a bundle or package of cash flows and options belonging to either the issuer or the holder, or both.
 Other examples of a complex asset include a convertible bond, a bond that has payments that can be made in a different currency at the option of the bondholder, and a bond that can be sold back to the issuer at a fixed price (that is, a putable bond).

 In some cases, the degree of complexity is high: Many convertible bonds are also callable, and some bonds give their issuers the right either to extend the asset's maturity or to redeem it early.
 Also, some Japanese firms have issued bonds that are convertible into Japanese stock (denominated in yen, of course) but that are sold for, and make coupon and principal payments in, another currency, such as U.S. dollars.

-# Tax Status
+### Tax Status

 An important feature of any asset is its tax status.
 Governmental regulations for taxing the income from the ownership or sale of financial assets vary widely, if not wildly.
 Tax rates differ from year to year, from country to country, and even among regional and local governments (states and municipalities in the United States) within a country.
 Moreover, tax rates may differ across financial assets, depending on the type of issuer, the length of time the asset is held, the nature of the owner, and so on.
 For example, in the United States, pension funds are exempt from income taxes (see chapter 4 for more details), and coupon payments on municipal bonds are generally free of taxation by the federal government (see chapter 21).

-# Principles of Pricing Financial Assets
+## Principles of Pricing Financial Assets

 The fundamental principle of finance is that the true or correct price of an asset equals the present value of all cash flows that the owner of the asset expects to receive during its life.
 In general, the correct price for a financial asset can be expressed as follows: